Skip to main content

 • August

-Hurricanes realistically happen anytime there, but the main season is June to November.
+Hurricanes can happen anytime there, but the main season is June to November.
 December is a month to skip altogether for a few reasons.
 The tourists pour in right before Christmas and go until New Year’s.
 That means higher fees, higher rates, fully booked hotels, and everything you want to do and see also being seen by all the other people.

 The tourist season goes until March, so those issues continue all the way through then.
 August gets the same treatment, as everyone is out for the summer and wants to take the family trip.
+The best time to go to Hawaii might be different for everyone.
+Stick to the shoulder months if you want fewer people sharing the sea turtles and crowding the luaus.

 Not that there is really a bad time to immerse yourself in the culture of Hawaii, but there are times that are better than others.
 Whenever you go, enjoy your time, and post your pictures so we can creep on them from the comfort of our couch.